emargrie86-dev/Life_PA/Docs/UI/Home_Page.md

 - src/components/Header.jsx

 **Steps (copy & run):**
-1. Create HomeScreen with title “Welcome back”.
+1. Create HomeScreen
-2. Add navigation buttons to Profile and Settings.
-3. Style with Tailwind or Expo style sheet.
+2. Top middle writing with "Welcome back [Name]
+2. Top left corner will be 3 horzontal stacked lines which is the menu button.
+4. Add an AI assistant icon in the bottom right corner This will have a text box which says "How can I help"